JonJagger/cyber-dojo/md/running-a-dojo.md

 will toggle the added lines on/off for that file's diff.

-You can also do a "no-diff", showing exactly how the files were for the traffic light, by simply unchecking the diff? checkbox.
+You can also do a "no-diff", showing exactly how the files were for the traffic light, by simply unchecking the diff checkbox.
 The << < > >> continue to work, and will continue to show a "no-diff".